 In the past you have also released tracks on labels like BBE and Defected, what kind of things do you consider when looking at a label for a release?

 Luckily, I am usually approached by labels.
 When it comes to original stuff like EP’s or albums, I often say no to most requests.
 Fortunately, there have been some good labels knocking, and if the timing and label are right, then I will consider it.
 When it comes to remixes, it is mostly about the original track and the potential for me to do something nice with it.
-I do not care too much about the label, provided I am free to do my thing and there is a proper budget with professional promotion.
+I don’t mind too much about the label, provided I am free to do my thing and there is a proper budget with professional promotion.

 And what labels might we expect to see you on in the next few months?